What Is Fractional HR? A Solo Practitioner's Honest Definition

 This is where things get tricky, because there's a lot of noise in this space and not all fractional HR is created equal.

 It's not management consulting.
 There's a common misconception that a fractional HR leader swoops in, builds a strategy, hands over a deck, and disappears before any of the real work begins.
 Some fractional consultants do work that way.
 Many of us don't.
 I straddle the line between building the strategy and doing the tactical work required to actually implement it.
-This is called “embedded fractional HR.”
-That means I'm building the templates, customizing the software, training the managers, and helping employees understand what's coming and why—not just advising from the outside.
+This is called "embedded fractional HR" — meaning I'm building the templates, customizing the software, training the managers, and helping employees understand what's coming and why.
+Not just advising from the outside.

 It's not outsourced HR.
-Outsourced HR typically means handing off a function, often payroll or benefits administration, to a third-party provider who manages it at arm's length.
+Outsourced HR typically means handing off a function — often payroll or benefits administration — to a third-party provider who manages it at arm's length.
 Fractional HR is different.
-A fractional HR leader is embedded in your business, integrated into your leadership team, and building something that's specific to your company and strategic for your people.
+A fractional HR leader is embedded in your business, integrated into your leadership team, and building something specific to your company and strategic for your people.
 The relationship is personal.
 The work is tailored.
 It's not a service desk.

-It's not all the same.
-And this is the one most companies don't realize until they're already in a bad engagement.
+This is the part most people don't ask about until they're already in a bad engagement.

 This isn't a knock on every agency model.
 But it's worth understanding the difference before you sign anything.
-Here's a deeper breakdown of the questions you should ask any fractional HR consultant before you hire them.
+Here's a deeper breakdown of the questions you should ask any fractional HR consultant before you hire them — including how to figure out exactly who will be doing the work.

 Who Fractional HR Is Actually Built For

-Every article you'll find on this topic says fractional HR is for "small to medium-sized businesses," which is true but not very useful.
+Every article on this topic says fractional HR is for "small to medium-sized businesses."
+True, but not very useful.
 Here's a more specific answer.

 What a Fractional HR Leader Actually Does